vincentsider/inprodigo/README.md

 **Try it**: `npx github:vincentsider/inprodigo server`

-_In memoria: in memory.
-Because your AI assistant should remember._
+_Because your AI assistant should remember._